DGAP-Public Voting Rights: Deutsche Lufthansa AG (english) () | aktiencheck.de

 3. Details of person subject to the notification obligation

-Name: City and country of registered office: Templeton Investment Fort Lauderdale United States of Counsel, LLC America (USA)
+Name: City and country of registered office: The Goldman Corporation Trust Centre, 1209 Orange Street, Sachs Group, Wilmington DE 19801 United States of America (USA) Inc.

 4. Names of shareholder(s) holding directly 3% or more voting rights, if different from 3.